 1. Point Peron was given to the people of Western Australia in 1964 by the Commonwealth Government strictly for the purpose of RECREATION .
 It was intended to be the ‘Kings Park of the South’ for all to enjoy.
 Stipulations included NO private, commercial or industrial development.
 Tearing up this agreement, signed by the then WA Premier Sir David Brand and Prime Minister Sir Robert Menzies would be an an unconscionable BREACH OF FAITH;

 2. The State Government has just had to fork out over $28M to bail out the canal/marina development disaster at Port Geographe;

 3. This would have a devastating impact on the Mangles Bay seagrass meadows, a marine nursery for snapper, crabs and whiting and important habitat for penguins, dolphins and many seabirds.
 It would also destroy 40 hectares of ‘Bush Forever’;

-5. That a 500 boat pen Hillarys style marina has been fully approved off the main cafe strip in Rockingham, which is a far more environmentally and economically sensible location for a marina;
+5. A 500 boat pen Hillarys style marina has been fully approved off the main cafe strip in Rockingham, which is a far more environmentally and economically sensible location for a marina;

-8. That studies show that tourists are not interested in modern man-made canal developments.
+8. Studies show that tourists are not interested in modern man-made canal developments.
 Tourists tell researchers they want to see nature and natural environments.
 See article with comments by former Tourism Minister;

-10. That many scientists and engineering professionals are very concerned that the hydrology of the area would be badly affected and cause salination issues with ground water and affect nearby Lake Richmond and threaten the rare Thrombolites (living fossils);
+10. Scientists and engineering professionals are very concerned that the hydrology of the area would be badly affected and cause salination issues with ground water and affect nearby Lake Richmond and threaten the rare Thrombolites (living fossils);